Doing business with Germany

 Exporting goods

 You have made a deal and are about to export your product to Germany.
+With a sale to another EU country, you are making an intra-community sale.
 There are no physical borders within the EU.
 It is an internal market within which there is free movement of goods.
 This means you do not have to submit an export declaration and your customer does not have to pay import duties on your products.
 Your German customer will have to pay VAT, but only if both parties have a valid VAT identification number.
 If your German customer does not have a VAT ID, you will have to charge them Dutch VAT.

 When you export excise goods, your German customer has to pay excise duty.
 There are different rules on VAT on excise goods.
 For more information about excise duties and other consumption taxes, visit the website of the German customs authorities (in German).